bfg10k/llmutil/README.md

 # llmutil

-This library provides tools to generate structured output and function calls from the OpenAI API.
+This library provides tools to generate structured output and function calling from the OpenAI API.

 ## What is Structured Output?